J-Mohith-Krishna/To-Do-list-by-using-Java/README.md

     -Mark Task as Complete (markTaskAsComplete): Displays the list of tasks and allows the user to mark a task as complete.

     -Display Tasks (displayTasks): Shows the list of tasks.

+## Description-
+    The program utilizes a simple menu-driven interface to interact with the user.
+It employs a Scanner for user input and an ArrayList to store and manage the tasks.
+The code structure includes a main class with a loop for continuous user interaction and separate methods for each functionality, promoting modular and readable code